-CSP STRATEGY ACTION RESPONSIBILITY RESPONSIBILITY STATUS 30th June 2022 3.1.1 Provide clear direction for the community through the development of the community strategic plan, delivery program and operational plan Implement, monitor and review the Delivery and Operational Plan CFO Quarterly reports submitted to Council on time.
+CSP REF STRATEGY ACTION RESPONSIBILITY RESPONSIBILITY STATUS 30 th June 2022 3.1.1 Provide clear direction for the community through the development of the community strategic plan, delivery program and operational plan Implement, monitor and review the Delivery and Operational Plan CFO Quarterly reports submitted to Council on time.
 3.1.2 Engage with the community effectively and use community input to inform decision making Deliver a Local Government week Program to engage the community and show case services provided by Council CFO No program for 2021 Due to Covid pandemic.
 Distribute newsletters to residents EDO Four editions issued during 21/22.
 Greater use of facebook and web during this time.
-3.1.3 Provide strong representation for the community at regional, state and federal levels Participate in and make visible contributions to regional forums such as OROC and Western Division В Continuing.
+3.1.3 Provide strong representation for the community at regional, state and federal levels Participate in and make visible contributions to regional forums such as OROC and Western Division GM Continuing.
 Council delegation met with Minister for Transport 2021 to secure more funding for Regional Roads.
 Advocate the needs of the Shire to State and Federal Governments GM On going.
 Mayor and GM met with Roads Minister in Cobar at Western Council Conference.
-3.1.4 Undertake the civic duties of Council with the highest degree of professionalism and ethics Ensure annual pecuniary interest declarations are completed GM Tabled at the Oct 2021 Council meeting Ensure Councillors comply with the Code of Conduct В Training conducted January 2022.
+3.1.4 Undertake the civic duties of Council with the highest degree of professionalism and ethics Ensure annual pecuniary interest declarations are completed Ensure Councillors comply with the Code of Conduct GM GM Tabled at the Oct 2021 Council meeting Training conducted January 2022.
 3.1.5 Councillors represent the interests of the whole of the Shire area Arrange seminars to ensure all Councillors appreciate their roles GM On-going seminar / training.

-GOAL: Implement governance and financial management process that support the effective administration of Council
+GOA GOAL: Implement governance and financial managem anagement process that support the effective administration of Council ctive admir istration of Council CSP STRATEGY ACTION RESPONSIBILITY RESPONSIBILITY STATUS 30th June 2022

-RESPONSIBILITY STATUS 30th June 2022 Fortnightly reports issued Reports tabled on time Completed for adoption of 2022/23 Long Term Financial Plan.
-RESPONSIBILITY CFO GM ACTION Provide financial reports to management and staff to assist in budget control and decision making Complete quarterly budget review statements in line with statutory CFO requirements Review, revise and maintain Council's Long Term Financial Plan Oversight financial decision making process STRATEGY 3.2.1 Develop processes that ensure that legislative and financial standards Provide financial reports to management and staff to assist in budget CFO control and decision making CSP 3.2.1

-GOAL: Promote community involvement in Government decision making
+REF CSP STRATEGY ACTION RESPONSIBILITY RESPONSIBILITY STATUS 30 th June 2022 3.2.1 Develop processes that ensure that legislative and financial standards are actioned in a timely manner Provide financial reports to management and staff to assist in budget CFO control and decision making CF O Fortnightly reports issued Complete quarterly budget review statements in line with statutory CFO requirements CFO Reports tabled on time Review, revise and maintain Council's Long Term Financial Plan Oversight financial decision making process CFO GM Completed for adoption of 2022/23 Long Term Financial Plan.
+GOAL GOAL: Promote community involvement in Governme ernment decision making

-0 CSP REF STRATEGY ACTION RESPONSIBILITY ESPONSIBILITY STATUS 30th June 2022 3.2.
-3.2.1 Engage with the community through effective consultation and communication processes Facilitate the delivery of community presentations to Council GM Meetings BM Ongoing.
+CSP REF CSP STRATEGY REF ACTION RESPONSIBILITY RESPONSIBILITY STATUS 30 th June 2022 3.2.1 3.2.1 Engage with the community through effective consultation and communication processes Facilitate the delivery of community presentations to Council GM Meetings GM Ongoing.
 Council annual presentations to communities throughout the Shire.
 May 2022.
 Conduct regular community meetings to present the annual budget GM and GM and Conducted in May 2022 Promote community involvement in any emerging Government CFO CFO Initiatives